Authors – Sreesvarna B & Apoorva Srinivas

 ZBNF is a method of organic farming where inputs for the crop are given by nature itself and not by the farmer or any outside agency.
 This practice implies the use of locally available resources making the net cost of growing equal to zero.
 For natural farming, the production of main crops is compensated by the production of inter-crops.
 Thus, the main crop becomes a bonus.

 The term ‘zero budget’ in ZBNF indicates that no budget is incurred as there are no external inputs in the form of fertilizers (farmyard or green manure), tractor cultivation (costing labor or fuel), micro-nutrients, pesticides or seeds from the market.
 This further adds to 25% reduction in labor.
 There is also an added advantage of 10% lesser water and power requirements, which is due to the additive practices that is to be followed along.

-The four pillars of Zero Budget Natural Farming are:
+Four pillars of Zero Budget Natural Farming

 Jeevamurtha: adding soil inoculants

 Soil nutrition is the most important factor for plant growth.
-The required soil health can be achieved by either using fertilizers (chemicals that affects the soil in the longer run), or organic manure (a natural ingredient requiring manure preparation which is time-consuming and labor-intensive).
+The required soil health can be achieved by either using fertilizers (chemicals that affect the soil in the longer run), or organic manure (a natural ingredient requiring manure preparation which is time-consuming and labor-intensive).
 But Zero Budget Natural Farming states the best method is to increase the microbial activity in the soil in such a way that nutrients are easily available, which is achieved by adding an inoculant made from fermented cow dung, cow urine and jaggery.